Cambridge Heath: Governance

 London's Lord-Lieutenant Ken Olisa can be invited as personal representative for the monarch to key ceremonies but no has public policy or active operational role.
 Always consulting with the departmental office or local councils before opening buildings, the role is an honorary (titular) position.

-Geography and Regents Canal Conservation Area
+Geography

 Cambridge Heath and Bethnal Green proper were unequal halves of the same manor, and in the 19th century both formed part of the Metropolitan Borough of Bethnal Green.
 This was incorporated into the newly created London Borough of Tower Hamlets in 1965.

 It is north and west of Bethnal Green, east of Haggerston, south-west of Hackney and west of Victoria Park.

 It is largely part of the wider Regents Canal Conservation Area, established in 2008, the streetside buildings seem neglected but form part of the industrial heritage and character of Vyner Street and also Wadeson Street, which contains a row of three-storey Victorian workshops mostly converted to residential use.
 Both types contribute to the character of the area.

+Art and memorials

+Between 2005 and 2008, the EEL (East End Life) established the Vyner Street Festival with the local Victory Pub as a family festival with local bands, artists and market traders, this has a different theme every year, with the Red Arrows performing flyover in 2008.
+By 2012, however, many artists had moved out due to the effects of the Great Recession as well as the 2012 Olympics.
+A documentary film was released in the same year titled Vyner Street: this was a short observational piece about two different worlds living inconspicuously and side by side in the same place.

+The Oval Space hosted Catfest in 2018, with guests having the chance to take photos with cats as well as sample street food and meet shelter kittens.